Mitt Romney: College, France mission, marriage, and children

-Romney had missed much of the tumultuous anti-Vietnam War movement in America while in France.
-Upon his return, he was surprised to learn that his father had joined that movement during his unsuccessful 1968 presidential campaign.
-George was now serving in President Richard Nixon's cabinet as United States Secretary of Housing and Urban Development.
-In a June 1970 newspaper profile of children of cabinet members, Mitt said that U.S. involvement in the war had been misguided – "If it wasn't a political blunder to move into Vietnam, I don't know what is" – but supported Nixon's ongoing Cambodian Incursion as a sincere attempt to end the war.
-During the U.S. military draft for the Vietnam War, Romney sought and received two 2-S student deferments, then a 4-D ministerial deferment while living in France as a missionary.
+Upon returning to the United States, Romney reunited with Ann Davies, and the two decided to marry.
+They wed in March 1969 and settled in Utah; Romney enrolled at Brigham Young University (BYU), where Ann had been studying.
+Having missed much of the anti-Vietnam War movement while abroad, Romney expressed the view that American involvement in Vietnam had been misguided, though he supported the Cambodian Incursion by the administration of Richard Nixon as a sincere attempt to end the war.
+During the military draft for the war, Romney sought and received two student deferments, then a ministerial deferment while living in France.
 He later sought and received two additional student deferments.
 When those ran out, he drew number 300 in the December 1969 draft lottery, ensuring he would not be drafted.